 10. Get Health Insurance

 If you currently have health insurance through your spouse’s employer, begin exploring other options for your health insurance needs.
-If you reside in the Buckeye State and do not have health insurance through your employer, Medicare, or Medicaid, you can visit the Ohio Department of Insurance website or go to Healthcare.gov to view your available options.
+If you reside in Buckeye State and do not have health insurance through your employer, Medicare, or Medicaid, you can visit the Ohio Department of Insurance website or go to Healthcare.gov to view your available options.

 11. Make a Post-Divorce Budget